SanghamitraML/machine-learning-1/projects/capstone/capstone_proposal_template.md

 ### Problem Statement

 In this capstone project, I will build a model that will predict the probability of an applicant to repay their loan.
 The applicant population being considered for this project are people with little or no credit history.
-Due to this the risk of lending to this segment is traditionally considered very high.
-They often get exclused from formal banking.
-However with the advances in Data analysis and machine learning, we have the opportunity to go beyond traditional risk analysis and use data other than credit history to understand better the ability of an applicant to repay the loan.
+Due to this, the risk of lending to this segment is traditionally considered very high.
+They often get excluded from formal banking.
+However with the advances in Data analysis and machine learning, we have the opportunity to go beyond traditional risk analysis methods and use data other than credit history to understand better the ability of an applicant to repay the loan.
-A good ML model with help provide credit to this underserved segment as well as lower the crdit risk for the lending organization in this case Home Credit.
+A good ML model will help provide credit to this underserved segment as well as lower the crdit risk for the lending organization in this case, Home Credit.
 Considering the consequences of nonrepayment of loans, it is important for the model to minimize false positives.